“Hilltop cottages on a friendly working farm; sit on your balcony and watch Arenal Volcano in action”

 - Safe box

-All meals are eaten in the Lava Lizard restaurant, a 5-8 minute walk up a steepish lane: good exercise before breakfast.
+All meals are eaten in the Lava Lizard restaurant, a five- to eight-minute walk up a steepish lane: good exercise before breakfast.
 The restaurant offers an amazing view of Arenal and guests are sometimes treated to a lava flow during dinner.

 All the food eaten here is locally grown: Debbie and Steve are keen to support local producers, and for guests to sample Costa Rican life, so you won’t find much international cuisine.
 Instead local resident chef Mireya will cook superb Costa Rican favourites for you from delicious traditional ingredients.
 These include farm-grown eggs, chicken, tilapia, beef, pork and milk products - all of which is organic, as is some fruit.
 Pizzas can be made to order (with a couple of hours notice) in the brick oven, and delivered to your door.
 Vegetarian options are also available.